xzxADIxzx/Join-and-kill-em-together/assets/README.md

    * Add to the bundle via the bottom window.

 ## Doll
-1. Export the corresponding model as fbx.
+1. Export the corresponding models as fbx.
 2. Configure all of the textures:
    * Set the texture type to `Default`
    * Set the maximum size to `1024`